Conversations, estimations, and prognostications for the upcoming LSU Tigers football season have gone from a meow to a roar.

 The Local Palate

-The shall we gather at the stadium loyal gather together to get the pregame ritual kicked off in true Tiger style.
+Legions of faithful shall we gather at the stadium gather together to get the pregame ritual kicked off in true tailgating style.

 Eye of the Tiger

 To every sport there is a season, and to every tailgating tablescape there is a reason.